au-ts/cogent/docs/antiquote.rst

 One thing also worth mentioning here is that, antiquoted functions (no matter first order or higher order) can only be applied to exactly one argument, as in Cogent.
-Otherwise it will generate totally non-sensical code and the error message from the C compiler will not help in general.
+Otherwise it will generate totally nonsensical code and the error message from the C compiler will not help in general.
 We are trying to implement some sanity checks in the antiquotation part.